ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 #### Indexes

-Sequelize supports adding indexes to the model definition which will be created on sequelize.sync().See: [Indexes](https://sequelize.org/master/manual/indexes.html)
+Sequelize supports adding indexes to the model definition which will be created on sequelize.sync().
+See: [Indexes](https://sequelize.org/master/manual/indexes.html)

 ### Column Options